RobertMartinez/robertmartinez.github.io/_posts/2015-07-19-once-more-unto-the-breach.md

 title:      Once more unto the breach
 update_date:       2015-07-20 19:32:18
 summary:    Let's see if we can get this blog to stick
-categories: jekyll pixyll blogging meta
+tags:
+  - jekyll
+  - pixyll
+  - blogging
+  - meta
 ---

 I've known about using Github Pages to host a personal blog for quite some time, but it wasn't until I came upon [James Huang's post](http://growthalytics.com/programming/2015/07/19/setting-up-your-own-blog/) that I decided to set one up for myself (obligatory [Hacker News discussion](https://news.ycombinator.com/item?id=9913136) here).